This article will help you prepare for coming to campus for the 2021-22 academic year.

 - If you need a replacement ID card, take a look at our article I need a replacement student ID card for the latest guidance.

 - Please ensure your laptop/device is fully charged before coming to campus, as some classrooms may not have additional power sockets.

-- If you are yet to purchase a laptop for your studies, take a look at our article What equipment do I need for my studies for tips on buying a laptop that is suitable for your needs.
-If you might struggle to purchase a laptop, take a look at our article Student equipment loans during the 2020/21 academic year.
+- If you are yet to purchase a laptop for your studies, take a look at our article What equipment do I need for my studies for tips on buying a laptop, and further guidance on how to borrow one from IT.

 4. Any additional equipment for your programme of study